T. M. Nallaswamy

-Thottakurichi Muthuswamy Nallaswamy (2 September 1924 to 30 September 2005) popularly known as T.M.N was an Indian politician and Member of the Legislative Assembly of Tamil Nadu.
-He was elected to the 2nd, 3rd & 4th Madras State Legislative Assemblies later renamed Tamil Nadu Legislative Assembly as an Indian National Congress candidate from Karur constituency in the Madras State Legislative Assembly elections in 1957, 1962 and 1967.
+Thottakurichi Muthuswamy Nallaswamy, (2 September 1924 – 30 September 2005) popularly known as T.M.N, was an Indian politician and Member of the Legislative Assembly of Tamil Nadu.
+He was elected to the 2nd, 3rd & 4th Madras State Legislative Assemblies, later renamed Tamil Nadu Legislative Assembly, as an Indian National Congress candidate from Karur constituency in the Madras State Legislative Assembly elections in 1957, 1962 and 1967.

 TMN is remembered for his achievements in the implementation of several agriculture irrigation & development schemes in Karur constituency, and obtaining sanction for establishing numerous government schools for the first time in Tiruchirappalli District in the 1950s and 1960s.
-He took great initiative in the agricultural development of his constituency, with the cause of farmers, being his prime endeavor and key purpose in public life.
+He took great initiative in the agricultural development of his constituency, with the cause of farmers being his prime endeavor and key purpose in public life.

 Early life

 Nallaswamy, was born in an agricultural family in 1924 at Thottakurichi, a village near Karur, Tamil Nadu, India (the then Madras Presidency) as the second child to M. Muthuswamy Gounder and wife Raasaayi Ammal.
 His paternal grandfather was Malayanna Gounder.
 He completed his schooling in 1940, obtaining his secondary school-leaving certificate at Municipal High School, Karur.
-He then moved to Trichy to study the "intermediate" course at St.Joseph's College, Trichy which he could not complete due to family circumstances.
+He then moved to Trichy to study the "intermediate" course at St. Joseph's College, Trichy, which he could not complete due to family circumstances.

 Career

-TMN's political career began in 1952 when he contested in the Madras State Legislative Assembly election from Aravakurichi Constituency which he lost to N. Rathina Gounder.
+TMN's political career began in 1952 when he contested in the Madras State Legislative Assembly election from Aravakurichi constituency which he lost to N. Rathina Gounder.